aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/index.en.md

 weight : 12
 ---

 In this section, we will execute the following modules.
-It is recommended to these modules in the same order mentioned.
+It is recommended to execute these modules in the same order mentioned.

 1. [**Deploy AWS Gateway API Controller and Gateway Resource**](1-deploy-gw-api-controller)
 2. [**Usecase 1: Service Connectivity in Default Configuration**](2-service-connect-defalt-config)